 In short, index funds represent approachable stock trading risks kids can begin to understand before jumping into more complicated investment strategies later in life.

-Acorns, for instance, only offers index funds.
-Greenlight does offer stocks in addition to index funds, but kids are protected by parental controls that require parents to sign off on any investments.
+Greenlight and Acorns offer stocks in addition to index funds, but kids are protected by parental controls that require parents to sign off on any investments.
+(Note: Kids can’t directly invest through Acorns Early.
+However, parents who sign up for Acorns Gold can open a custodial account where they can save for their children and teach them about investing.)

 Can a Kid Have Cash App?